cloudamqp/terraform-provider-cloudamqp/docs/resources/extra_disk_size.md

 This resource allows you to expand the disk with additional storage capacity.

-Only available for dedicated subscription plans hosted at Amazon Web Services.
+Only available for dedicated subscription plans hosted at Amazon Web Services (AWS) at this time.

-⚠️  Due to underlying time restriction to expand disk at Amazon Web Services.
-It's only possible to resize the disk every 8 hours!
+⚠️  Due to restrictions from cloud providers, it's only possible to resize the disk every 8 hours.

 ## Example Usage